 these results.
 Click here for a letter from the Hope Health Center about the TB test.

 If you have valid health insurance that provides coverage while studying in the United States, you must complete the on-line waiver form.
 However, please do not assume that your insurance provides coverage, investigate carefully with your insurance company prior to completing the waiver.

 If your insurance is not valid in the United States, or if you do not have health insurance, you are required to purchase the Student Insurance Plan.
 The annual premium is $1,392.
-If you need to purchase the Student Insurance Plan, please click here to be directed to the site to purchase the plan.
+The description of benefits and exclusions of the Student Insurance Plan can be found here.